United Church of Christ in the Philippines: Mission, evangelism, and social concern

 The United Church of Christ in the Philippines has, historically, been a leading Protestant denomination in mission work.
 A vital part of the world mission emphasis of the denomination is building and maintaining relationships with Evangelical, Protestant and other churches around the world.
 Connection between evangelism and social concern was maintained by the UCCP.
 In 1952, the UCCP established the UCCP National Federation of Credit Unions to aid farmers.
 They also issued a Resolution Condemning Gambling and Liquor.
-Sobrepena approved, a relationship between the UCCP and the Orient Crusades (OC) International - Philippine Crusades.
+Sobrepeña approved, a relationship between the UCCP and the Orient Crusades (OC) International - Philippine Crusades.
 OC entered the Philippines agreeing to work in cooperation with UCCP leaders, to prepare converts for membership in the UCCP, and to avoid controversial doctrinal issues.
 They focused on mass evangelism and witness to students, and used film showings such as King of Kings to make contacts.
 Interested seekers availed of Bible correspondence courses.
-Sobrepena held mass evangelistic campaigns—notably in Laoag in November 1955, with the OC cooperation.
+Sobrepeña held mass evangelistic campaigns—notably in Laoag in November 1955, with the OC cooperation.

-In 1973 to 1986, local churches allowed American missionaries from the Youth With A Mission to reorganize Sunday Schools and set up Sunday school programs.
+In 1973 to 1986, local churches allowed American missionaries from the Youth With A Mission to reorganize Sunday schools and set up Sunday school programs.
 This international, interdenominational Christian missionary organization also promoted Christian movies in secular theaters throughout the archipelago.
 Many Filipinos from this time are in full-time Christian service today or are productive Christians.
-In addition, a number of indigenous churches were established among squatter communities in Metro Manila, in Baguio and villages in the Cordilleras.
-Then the Philippine Campus Crusade for Christ, also an international interdenominational movement came in and started the evangelistic movement in the church that started the increase in church attendance and membership.
+In addition, a number of indigenous churches were established among squatter communities in Metro Manila, in Baguio, and villages in the Cordillera.
+The Philippine arm of Campus Crusade for Christ, an international interdenominational movement, began and helped increase church attendance and membership.